 Some employers might look for experience in another science or engineering role, where you could have started to build competencies that help to lead to industry qualifications.

 Other opportunities exist with occupational hygiene consultancies.
 Consultancies may specialise in providing services for a particular sector, such as the construction or engineering industries, or offer support to a range of organisations.
-Many small and medium-sized enterprises (SMEs) often use consultants to fulfil their health and safety requirements.
+Small and medium-sized enterprises (SMEs) often use consultants to fulfil their health and safety requirements.
 You can search for consultancies at the BOHS Directory of Occupational Hygiene Services.